GeoffAWaddington/CSI30Wiki/Stepped-Parameters-and-Toggles.md

-This page will cover mapping toggles and stepped parameters to buttons.
+This page will cover manually mapping toggles and stepped parameters to buttons.
 Visit the [Encoders](https://github.com/GeoffAWaddington/CSIWiki/wiki/Message-Generators#Encoders) page for details on how to map stepped parameters to an endless rotary encoder.

+Before you go further however, it's important you also be aware of [[ZoneStepSize files|FX-and-Instrument-Mapping#zonestepsizes-and-stp-files]] because they may negate the need for the manual effort required to manually define step sizes.

 # Toggles [ Two Steps ]